fbpx

 • Discuss the key features of an anti-racist organization

-• Assess the strengths and areas of growth for your organization and its readiness to in becoming anti-racist
+• Assess the strengths and areas of growth for your organization and its readiness to become anti-racist

-• Plan next steps to move your organization toward anti-racism
+• Plan the next steps to move your organization toward anti-racism

 Day 2 learning outcomes

-• Identify how racial equity policy tools could help your organization build sharper budget, program and policy decisions focused on racial equity
+• Identify how racial equity policy tools could help your organization build a budget, program and policies aligned with organizational racial equity values

 • Apply concepts of equity policy tools to a current project and identify strengths and areas of growth